 - Plus any outsourced gear items, call for current pricing.

-SPECIAL NOTE: If any outsourced gear such as plastic mountaineering boots with step-in crampons is wanted or needed (recommended for shakedown purposes if you will be climbing something the next day or are in training), we can rent it ahead of time for you for $40 plus the applicable rental fees.
+SPECIAL NOTE: If any outsourced gear such as plastic mountaineering boots with step-in crampons is wanted or needed (recommended for shakedown purposes if you will be climbing something the next day or are in training), we can rent it ahead of time for you if we lack your size for $40 plus the applicable rental fees.

 Gear Option 3 - Open